-Winter is here: Our top tips for wintery driving
+UK weather: Our top tips for wintery driving

+With a nationwide train strike also in full swing, things are decidedly busy on those icy roads this week.
 While we’d always advocate avoiding unnecessary journeys in those kinds of conditions, if needs must, here’s some top tips that’ll help keep you safe during the cold snap.

 De-ice your car thoroughly